-“It has been such an interesting project that has opened a novel window onto the past, and we’re very excited to be able to share the sound with people for the first time in 3,000 years.”
+“It has been such an interesting project that has opened a novel window into the past, and we’re very excited to be able to share the sound with people for the first time in 3,000 years.”

-Professor Joann Fletcher, of the Department of Archaeology at the University of York, said: “Ultimately, this innovative interdisciplinary collaboration has given us the unique opportunity to hear the sound of someone long dead by their soft tissue preservation combined with new developments in technology.”
+Professor Joann Fletcher of the Department of Archaeology at the University of York said: “Ultimately, this innovative interdisciplinary collaboration has given us the unique opportunity to hear the sound of someone long dead by their soft tissue preservation combined with new developments in technology.”

 “And while this has broad implications for both healthcare and museum display, its relevance conforms precisely to the ancient Egyptians’ fundamental belief that ‘to speak the name of the dead is to make them live again.”